 Tuition and fees may vary depending on program, course level, location, and more.

 Clarion University of Pennsylvania’s tuition and fees change based on: B Course load for both full and part-time students

-The majority of Clarion University of Pennsylvania undergrads use financial aid to finance their education.
+The majority of Clarion University of Pennsylvania undergrads use financial aid to to cover the cost of tuition.
 In 2021, 2,197 of the 3,587 undergrads enrolled received financial aid.
-Clarion University of Pennsylvania meets 46.8 percent of the demonstrated financial need for undergraduates.
+Clarion University of Pennsylvania meets 46.8% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.

 |Average Debt By Loan Type|